barriosjorge/gmt_docs/src/SWC_architecture/introduction/swcs_introduction.rst

 and reparability.

 This documentation presents a system architecture design that identifies the elements of the SWCS and that meets the defined requirements.
+First we present an overview of the key functional and performance :ref:`system requirements
+<requirements_overview>`, and the corresponding flow down to the SWCS.
+Then we
-First we discuss the :ref:`main architectural principles <Overall_Architecture>` that provide the rationale for the architectural design.
-The SWCS is divided into subsystems and each subsystem is divided into :ref:`packages and components
-<architecture-modules>`.
-The most relevant packages and components are
-highlighted for each subsystem.
+discuss the :ref:`main architectural principles <Overall_Architecture>` that provide the rationale for the architectural design.
+At the highest level, :ref:`observatory_operations` supports users during observatory operations, which interacts with the :ref:`tcs_introduction` to control the telescope optomechanical devices.
+The SWCS is divided into subsystems and each subsystem is divided into :ref:`packages and components <architecture-modules>`.
+The most relevant packages and components are highlighted for each subsystem.
 A complete product definition with the detailed list of packages and components for each subsystem is documented in the SWCS Product Breakdown Structure [Filg13a]_.
 The architecture enforces consistency and traceability between subsystem requirements and architecture design due to benefits of using formal specification files.
 The internal and external interfaces of each subsystem are identified and the most relevant ones are defined using the same formal method.
 The section on :ref:`component_frameworks` also describes the design of a set of common frameworks that improve and capitalize on software reuse and maintainability of the system.
 The section on :ref:`platform` presents the technological platform proposed for developing the SWCS and how the use of commercial and open source Off-The-Shelf components based on open standards provides a cost-effective solution that also significantly improves the maintainability of the system.
 The section on :ref:`process` provides an overview of the SWCS Agile development process and how the use of formal specification methods, based on Model-Based Development, helps to maintain consistency between subsystem specifications and their implementation, testing, and integration.

 In this documentation, the use of software-specific terminology is intentionally kept at a low level in the interest of a wider audience.
 Nevertheless,